sergueik/springboot_study/basic-harness-opensource/README.md

 ```text
 Failed to load resource: http://192.168.99.100:3000/api/v1/spaces/test/+/gitspaces?page=1&limit=20 the server responded with a status of 500 (Internal Server Error)
 ```

+A latest version `3.20` of `open source harness` does not show an error, and is able to proceed to the next step pulling the `mcr.microsoft.com/devcontainers/base:dev-ubuntu-24.04` to run VS Code Server from there.

 ---
 ### See Also